top of page

 Hi

-Having a technical as well as creative brain I started building sites in html/ css and working more as a creative artworker (working at Design Studio, Amplify (exhibitions for Google, Meta, Lego) as well as working through my own company www.dowhatyoulike.co.uk
+Having a technical as well as creative brain I started building sites in html/ css and taking on more creative artworker roles, as well as design roles, (working at Design Studio, Facebook, Amplify, (exhibitions and pop ups for Google, Meta, Lego, PS4 etc.).
+Some of this work can be seen here:

-Having a foundation Diploma in Psychotherapy (Minster),and a degree in Visual Communication (Ravensbourne) - my love of design and also psychology came together with UX Design - a perfect match for me it seems.
-I love working out how people think and I love helping them out!
+Having a foundation Diploma in Psychotherapy (Minster), and a degree in Visual Communication (Ravensbourne) - my love of design and also psychology came together with UX Design - a perfect match for me it seems.
+I love working out how people think and helping them out!
 It's a great feeling to use those insights to design meaningful, accessible, and user-centered experiences that hopefully delight and make things better.
-I recently completed a Professional Diploma in UX Design (UXID) which helped formalise my move into UX.
+Completing a professional diploma in UX Design (UXID) formalised my move into UX.

 As a UX Designer, I: